oracle/odpi/doc/src/functions/dpiJson.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **json** [IN] -- the JSON value which is to be modified to contain the data from input JSON string.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [IN] -- a pointer to the JSON string which contains the data to be set.
 This value can be NULL if the valueLength parameter is 0.